 What I Object to

-I hugely disagree with the marketing behind the Klarna product.
+I hugely disagree with the marketing behind the Klarna buy now pay later product.
 The world (and the Instagram world) is a hugely commercial and materialistic world.
 We see things on Instagram, we see our favourite people loving products and want them for ourselves.
 This is just society, and this is not going to change for a long time.

 But then Klarna comes along and says oohhh Lynn, you can have that jumpsuit you wanted right now, and you don’t need to pay for it for 30 days or can spread the payments over 3 months.
 I then might think oohhh that’s great, free stuff.
 And then I get a pair of trainers using the same deal.
 And then I get my bed using the same deal, and then I get some school shoes for the boys using the same deal.
 It all adds up a becomes a complex mess of so much money spent, that must be paid back at various confusing times.